noahzhy/ELE4029/3_Semantic/README.md

 Compound State is added in the insertNode function, a new scope is created and pushed to the stack.
 And when exiting the Compound State through the afterInsertNode function, the Stack is popped.

-If there is a new declaration, check the HashTable of the current scope to see if there are any duplicates.
+When a new declaration, check the HashTable of the current scope to see if there are any duplicates.
 Also, when using a variable, search from the top of the current Scope Stack to check if the variable exists.

 ### globals.h